collision theory

 Measuring the rate from volume of gas released

 Since this reaction produces carbon dioxide gas you could of course measure the rate of reaction by measuring the volume of gas released in a given time.
 The more gas that is released in a given time the faster is the reaction taking place.
 You would need to have at least five different consistencies of marble chips; ranging from large lumps to a fine powder.
-If an equal mass of each of the five different consistencies of marble chips were added to the same volume hydrochloric acid with a concentration of 0.5M you could record the volume of carbon dioxide gas released every 10 seconds from the scale on the gas syringe.
+If an equal mass of each of the five different consistencies of marble chips were added to the same volume hydrochloric acid with a concentration of 0.5M you could record the volume of carbon dioxide gas released every 10 seconds from the scale on the gas syringe; as shown below.
 Although I suspect that as the surface area of the marble chips increases the reaction may finish very quickly!
 Though you could slow down the reaction by reducing the concentration of the hydrochloric acid or by lowering its temperature.
 A possible set-up for this experiment is shown below although there are a number of ways of carrying out this experiment.

 Measuring rate of reaction of hydrochloric acid and calcium carbonate using a gas syringe.